 Weizmann House

-Weizmann House was built in 1936 as the private home of Dr. Chaim Weizmann and Dr. Vera Weizmann.
-They decided to build their home in the Land of Israel in Rechovot, next to the Sieff Institute founded by Dr. Weizmann in 1934, which later became the Weizmann Institute of Science.
+The Weizmann House was built in 1936 as the private home of Dr. Chaim and Dr. Vera Weizmann.
+They decided to build their home in the Land of Israel in Rehovot, next to the Sieff Institute founded by Dr. Weizmann in 1934, which later became the Weizmann Institute of Science.

-On Dr. Weizmann's election as President of the State, the house became the official resident of the President of Israel.
+Upon Dr. Weizmann's election as President of Israel, the house became the official residence of the President of Israel.
 After his death, the official residence moved to Jerusalem.
-The Weizmanns donated the estate, the house and its contents to the State, in order to preserve the heritage of the First President.
+The Weizmanns donated the estate, the house and its contents to the State of Israel, in order to preserve the heritage of the first president.